RMWinslow/posts/language/etymology.md

 Patient
 : Nowadays refers to the ability to wait, or to someone who is sick.
 Originally meant the ability to endure suffering.

+World
+: From wer (manly men) + ald (age, period of time).
+So "world" means "age of man".

+Middangeard or Midgard
+: Middle enclosure.
+"Gard" has the same origin as "garden" and "yard".

+Cosmos and Mundus
+: "Cosmos" comes from a Greek word meaning "orderly arrangement".
+(Same root as "cosmetic".
+One refers to the order of natural laws.
+The other refers to the order of fashion accessories.)
+"Mundus" comes from the latin equivalent.

 ---

 Unless otherwise mentioned, the source for each of these is [EtymOnline](https://www.etymonline.com/)